 While the oven was preheating, I heard the dryer buzzer going off.
 I was in a multitasking mood, so I figured I had enough time to tend to the laundry.
 Oh, boy was I wrong!
 Don’t let anyone tell you two minutes is nothing…especially when you have a four-year-old!
 I came back into the kitchen to find my counters, my floor and my son covered in sugar, flour and cocoa powder!
 I spent the rest of the day scrubbing the kitchen and my kid!
 See the evidence of my chocolaty child below.
 Needless to say, once he was clean, we finally did get to bake our cookies together.
-Here’s a picture of us stuffing our faces…
+Want proof?
+Here’s the recipe…

 There’s nothing technically wrong about the way the first example is written, but it just doesn’t have that human connection.
 However, in the second example, any parent of a young child can relate to the mayhem described.
+And it still leads to the recipe without being too lengthy.
 It might even make people come back to your blog because they can’t wait to find out what happens in your next story.
 They may also be inspired to check out older posts or perhaps your “About” page to learn more about you because they felt a connection…a human connection that is!

 Until next time, happy writing!